 In many timeshare foreclosures, the sale proceeds are not enough to cover the amount owed on the timeshare mortgage.
 The difference between what you owe and the sale proceeds is called the deficiency.

 Luckily, some states prohibit timeshare mortgage lenders from coming after you for a deficiency after a timeshare foreclosure.
 But some states don't.
 If you live in a state that allows for timeshare deficiency judgments, the timeshare mortgage lender can sue you after the foreclosure (or get a judgment in the foreclosure action if it's a judicial foreclosure) for the amount you still owe, and then collect by garnishing your wages, attaching your bank accounts, and using other tactics available to judgment creditors.

 (To learn more about timeshare deficiencies after foreclosure, see Options to Avoid a Timeshare Foreclosure.)

-While many timeshare contracts allow the owner to rent the timeshare to others, the reality is that this is difficult to do.
+While many timeshare contracts allow the owner to rent the timeshare to others, the reality is that this can be difficult to do.
 There are usually many timeshares for rent and few people who want to rent them.
 In addition, some contracts don't allow one to rent the timeshare at all, and others place restrictions on rentals.

-If your contract is not for a specific property at a specific time of year, the sales presentation might make it sound like booking the timeshare resort will be a piece of cake.
+If your contract is not for a specific property at a specific time of year, the sales presentation might make it sound like booking the timeshare resort when you want it will be a piece of cake.
 Unfortunately, this is not always true.
-In fact, misrepresentations about ease of scheduling became such a problem that some states passed laws that specifically outlaw such deceptive statements.
+In fact, misrepresentations about ease of scheduling became such a problem that some states passed laws specifically outlawing such deceptive statements.

 Many people think that buying a timeshare is a great deal, saving them money over booking a hotel room.
 In fact, in many cases, if you factor in the additional costs that come with timeshares, like special assessments, maintenance fees, taxes, and the like, you'll find that renting a room in a similar resort ends up being cheaper.